VivianMak/coral_reconstruction/README.md

 5) Adjust the reconstruction algorithm for it to be useful

-# CURRENT STATUS
-- working on `src/extract_depths.py`
-- need to figure out the "squashing" of depth values when converting to a metric depth map

 # Dependencies
 Requires to install the python lpf reader below.
 ### Python LPF Reader